 My child has other activities in the fall.
 Can he/she join a competition team in November?
 No – we will not be accepting new team members for our competition classes after the regular dance season starts in September.
 Unlike our regular classes that start choreography in January, our competition choreography will start in September.
 Therefore, students who start in November will be two months behind by the time they join.
 Although competition classes will be closed in September, we accept new students in our recreational dance classes until January.

 How many competitions will we be attending?
 Where and when are they?
-We will be attending 3-4 competitions next year.
+We will be attending 3 competitions per year.
 Competitions are generally in the early spring.
 Most are in March and April, but they may start as early as the end of February or as late as the beginning of May.
 Typically, competitions are held on Saturday and/or Sundays.
-We will announce the dates of the competitions as we know them, but specific day/times for dances are generally not announced by the competition organization until a week or 2 prior to the competition.
-For the first year at least, we will be doing local competitions.
-There are some competitions that are held in the Lawrenceville, New Brunswick, East Brunswick, and Toms River areas.
-You will not have to travel much farther than these areas.
-There will be no overnight competition trips.
+We will announce the dates of the competitions as we know them, but specific day/times for dances are generally not announced by the competition organization until a week prior to the competition.
+We will be doing local competitions only.

 Can I choose to only attend one or two competitions?
 No – every student will be required to attend all competitions with their group.
 We are focusing on teamwork, and there will not be time to rework choreography and spacing between competitions.